JoaoLopesF/SerialDebug/SerialDebugApp/README.md

     [Download PKG installer](http://joaolopesf.net/downloads/serialdebugapp/macosx/SerialDebugApp.pkg.zip)

-    This installer will create app in MacOSX Applications
+    This installer will create app in MacOSX Applications.
+    Note: for this, you need provider superuser login.
+If you not have it, can use Java jar runnable.
+    Tip: to run you can do it: command+space serialdebugapp and enter.

 Or: